SEI-SEA-1-25/dental-health-day/README.md

       "Filling",
       "Gum Massage",
       "Root Canal",
-      "Oral Mud Bath"
+      "Oral Mud Bath",
-    ]
+    ];
     return (
       <Router>
         <Header />
         <main>
           <Route exact path="/" component={Home} />
+          <Route
+            path="/services"
-          <Route path="/services" render={() => <Services services={services} />} />
+            render={() => <Services services={services} />}
+          />
+          <Route
+            path="/services/:id"
-          <Route path="/services/:id" render={(props) => <Service {...props} />} />
+            render={(props) => <Service {...props} />}
+          />
           <Route path="/contact" component={Contact} />
         </main>
       </Router>
-    )
+    );
   }
 }

-export default App
+export default App;
 ```

 Once that's working, we need to check to see if we can get the parameters!
-In `Service.js`, replace what's in the `h3` tag with `this.props.match.params.id`.
+In `Service.jsx`, replace what's in the `h3` tag with `this.props.match.params.id`.
 Now if you go to `http://localhost:3000/services/hello`, your component will greet you!

 ### Step 4: Get Data based on URL

 We can either get data in App and then render our component with secific info or get the data in the component and filter out what we need there.
-Since we have to get all the data at once, it makes more sense to do that in `App.js`.
+Since we have to get all the data at once, it makes more sense to do that in `App.jsx`.

 #### Import data

 Importing data from a file is as easy as `import movies from './data/movies'`.
-In our case, we will import `serviceDetails` and the link will be relative to our `App.js` (`./data/serviceDetails.js`).
+In our case, we will import `serviceDetails` and the link will be relative to our `App.jsx` (`./data/serviceDetails.jsx`).
 If we want to check if we imported it correctly, we can console log it in our `render` function.

 #### Getting to `match` in our `Route`